Craig Patrick: Later years as GM

-From the 2001–02 season onwards, Penguins missed the playoffs in the next four seasons of Patrick's term as General Manager.
+From the 2001–02 season onwards, Penguins missed the playoffs in the next four seasons of Patrick's term as general manager.

 After the 2004–05 lockout, in the 2005 off-season, Patrick drafted teen phenomenon Sidney Crosby with the first overall pick.
 Patrick also acquired veterans Žigmund Pálffy, Sergei Gonchar, John LeClair and Mark Recchi.
 While 18-year-old Crosby became the youngest player in NHL history to score 100 points, the older free agents had little to show for the millions that Patrick spent on them (though Gonchar would remain a key player in 2008–09).
 The Penguins finished last in the Atlantic Division for the fourth consecutive time.
 After 17 years as Penguins General Manager, Patrick was relieved of his duties on April 20, 2006, when his expiring contract was not renewed by team president Ken Sawyer.
 Succeeding GM Ray Shero praised Patrick's selection of Marc-André Fleury, Crosby, and Evgeni Malkin, but also said that work had to be done to build up the depth and third/fourth lines for the long-term, rather than a quick-fix.

 Patrick was initially bitter about his firing and stayed away from hockey-related activities for a while afterwards.
 The Penguins returned to the postseason in 2007, with Crosby being named regular season MVP and winning the scoring title, though they lost in five games to eventual finalists, the Ottawa Senators.

 In 2008, Patrick accepted an invitation from owner Mario Lemieux to watch the game in the owners box where the Penguins defeated the Philadelphia Flyers to take the Eastern Conference championship.
-Patrick's later draft picks, Marc-Andre Fleury, Evgeni Malkin and Sidney Crosby were credited with the team's advance to the Stanley Cup Finals that year, where they lost to the Detroit Red Wings in six games.
+Patrick's later draft picks, Marc-Andre Fleury, Evgeni Malkin and Sidney Crosby were credited with the team's advance to the Stanley Cup Final that year, where they lost to the Detroit Red Wings in six games.
 In 2009, these players had instrumental roles in Pittsburgh's Stanley Cup win.

 Draft history

-His tenure as GM also saw a hit and miss record in the NHL Entry Draft.
+His tenure as GM also saw a hit and miss record in the NHL entry draft.
 Sparkling first round picks early in his tenure such as Jagr, Martin Straka and Naslund were balanced by later first round busts such as Chris Wells, Robert Dome, Craig Hillier, Milan Kraft and Stefan Bergkvist.
 Productive drafts in the early 2000s produced young talent such as Marc-André Fleury, Evgeni Malkin and Sidney Crosby, but could not reverse the growing opinion in the public or among team management that Patrick had lost his touch.